Getting involved in the race to save the rhino

 Aside from specifically rhino-related activities, spending this much time in the field also allows for learning and exposure across a much wider range of conservation and ecological issues.
 Volunteers are also exposed to more general bird, plant, wildlife and spoor identification during the course of monitoring drives and walks.
 They are presented a series of talks covering topics like the rhino poaching crisis, human-wildlife conflict, the conservation of one of the planets’ greatest wildlife reserves, and other more general conservation issues.
 Being a part of this experience is an opportunity to be fully immersed in the world of rhino conservation, and to live and breathe it for the duration of one’s stay.
 By the time they leave, they have gained a deep understanding of the complexity of the issues that drive rhino poaching and also those pertaining to conservation in Southern Africa more broadly.

 The conservation impact of a project like this is difficult to overstate.
 The mere presence of volunteers on the ground has an impact in itself, as it is much harder for poachers to operate where there is a lot of activity.
 Add to that the data and information provided to anti-poaching teams and the financial contribution to the sustainable use of the project area, and the contribution made by each individual volunteer becomes a little more clear.
-Paired with the work volunteers are involved in in the second half of the experience – caring for and helping to rehabilitate orphaned rhinos at Care for Wild Rhino Orphanage and Sanctuary – the full impact and contribution of volunteers becomes fully evident.
+Paired with the work, volunteers are involved in in the second half of the experience – caring for and helping to rehabilitate orphaned rhinos at The Rhino Orphanage – the full impact and contribution of volunteers becomes fully evident.
 This experience is designed as an immersive and holistic rhino conservation experience.
 It is a chance to get involved in rhino conservation, to learn about the realities on the ground, and to make a real difference.